ZissyW/friday-night-funkin-blog/article/terms-of-service/en.md

 ## 8. Contact Us

-If you have any questions about these Terms, please contact us at [hi@sprunki.art](mailto:hi@sprunki.art).
+If you have any questions about these Terms, please contact us at [hi@pumpkincafe.org](mailto:hi@pumpkincafe.org).

 By using our Website, you acknowledge that you have read and understand these Terms of Service and agree to be bound by them.